ShizukaDonaghue/serene-meditation/README.md

 <img src="docs/images/scroll-padding-fixed.png" alt="Image showing scroll-padding-top after the fix" width=300/>

 #### Firefox
-The "Submit" button rendered as "Submit Query" in Firefox.
+The "Submit" button was rendered as "Submit Query" in Firefox.

 Image showing the "Submit" button in Firefox: